 This set quite a precedent.
 From then on, as we wandered from pupuseria to pupuseria, we sized up the women at the griddle.
 Did she look too young and thus was inexperienced in the art of pupusas?
 Was she in too good of a mood to properly abuse the dough?
 Was she spending too much time worrying about the customers and too little time refining her pupusas?
 I don’t know if our system worked at all, but we never had a bad pupusa.

-Last week I spotted something familiar on a shelf in Costco - a giant plastic jar of curtido labelled as “Authentic Latin American Slaw”.
+Last week I spotted something familiar on a shelf in Costco - a giant plastic jar of curtido labeled as “Authentic Latin American Slaw”.
 I bought it immediately and that evening Victor and I ate the crunchy vinegary slaw right out of the jar with forks.
 Neither of us said it, but we were both thinking the same thing, “It would certainly be nice to have a pupusa right about now!”

 To be honest, I feel like that every single day since El Salvador.